Volodymyr Antonovych: Career

 In 1897, together with the Ukrainian nobleman Oleksandr Konysky, he established the All-Ukrainian Public Organization.

 Personal views

 Throughout his career, the imperial censors and oppressive political atmosphere prevented Antonovych from openly expressing his political views, which tended to be egalitarian and somewhat anarchistic.
-In addition to being a populist, he was a pioneer of positivist methodology in history, the founder of the so-called "Kyiv Documentalist School" of Ukrainian historians, and mentor to Mykhailo Hrushevsky.
+In addition to being a populist, he was a pioneer of positivist methodology in history, the founder of the so-called "Kyiv Documentalist School" of Ukrainian historians, and mentor to Mykhailo Hrushevsky and Kateryna Antonovych-Melnyk.

 Awards

 In 1870, Antonovych was awarded the Order of St. Stanislav, 2nd degree.
 In February 1870, the Kyiv University stewardship council confirmed him as a magister of Russian history for his dissertation "Last days of Cossackdom on the right bank of the Dnieper".
 In the spring of 1870, he was elected as a staff teacher at St. Vladimir Imperial University in the Russian history department.
 From 1880 to 1883 he served as the dean of the Faculty of History and Philology.